-Maintenance capital expenditures have annually ranged between \$15 million and \$65 million.
-We expect a large portion of our maintenance capital expenditures incurred to be related to our Alkali Business going forward, given the nature of its operations.
+Maintenance capital expenditures increased during 2018 primarily due to the maintenance capital expenditures incurred related to our Alkali Business given the nature of its operations.
+We also incur maintenance capital expenditures in our marine transportation segment due to the costs to replace and upgrade certain equipment associated with our vessels.
+We expect future expenditures to be within a reasonable range of 2018's expenditures dependent upon the timing of when we incur certain costs.
 See previous discussion under "Available Cash before Reserves" for how such maintenance capital utilization is reflected in our calculation of Available Cash before Reserves.